Donna and Kevin Cox

 It sits in the valley with oak woodland on one side and a steep, south facing slope, on the other.
 It’s fairly boggy all year round and in winter water from natural springs run through it.
 Many years ago, underground pipes were laid, part of a drainage scheme, robbing it of its water and its history.
 We blocked the drainage pipes and we borrowed a couple of Dartmoor ponies to graze it off in the late autumn.
 Now two ponies are brought in for six weeks each year to reduce the the tall grasses and herbs to a fairly short sward.
 Year on year, we have seen a return of wild damp-loving plants; without introducing any seed, we have seen a huge increase in numbers of Yellow Iris, Ragged-robin, Southern Marsh-orchid, Hemp agrimony, Square-stemmed St John’s wort, Water Mint, Wild Angelica, Bog Stitchwort, Marsh Thistle, Marsh Bedstraw, Greater Birds’-foot Trefoil and Fig-wort.
 Hemlock Water Dropwort was becoming too dominant, so areas of it are cut down to the ground in early April, to knock it back.
 This allows space for the Ragged-robin to make an appearance.
 On warm sunny days, the meadow is alive with insects, with many species of bee, meadow butterflies and moths being recorded.

 This meadow also has a dry steep-sided south-facing slope, which is dominated by a wonderful display of primroses and dog violets in March, followed by bluebells in late April.
-From June the slope becomes covered by bracken.
+From the end of May the slope becomes covered by bracken.
 There is a small colony of Small Pearl-bordered Fritillary butterflies, whose caterpillars are entirely dependent on the dog violets, which they feed upon.
 Around half of the bracken is cut by a pedestrian mower in late autumn (a Bank Commander which copes admirably with steep inclines).
 This is carried out once the bracken has died back.
 This makes way for the violets, celandines and primroses on the slope in early spring.
 The other half of the bracken is left uncut so that invertebrate eggs and larvae can overwinter.
 There are frequent sightings of slow worms as well as the occasional grass snake.